 I’ll give you a brief tutorial on how to do these, but this might honestly be the easiest DIY project I have yet to complete.

-– Old Jars of different shapes and sizes (so start saving those pickle jars….or is it just pregnant me going through those weekly??)
+– Old Jars of different shapes and sizes (so start saving those pickle jars….or is it just pregnant me going through those weekly??) you may have to buy some, so here is a great set from Amazon

 – disposable cups for paint mixing